ICAMS/Kanapy/README.md

 (knpy) $ python -m pip install .
 ```

 This will make the new version available in your knpy-environment.
 If your Kanapy installation has been setup for textures (MTEX module), this feature will not be affected by such updates.
+This update routine is also valid for global installations as system administrator.

 # Documentation